losnoco/Cog/Frameworks/OpenMPT/OpenMPT/README.md

      -  emscripten (on Unix-like systems):

-        libopenmpt has been tested and verified to work with emscripten 1.38.5 or later.
-Earlier versions are not supported.

         Run:

-            # generates WebAssembly with dynamic heap growth
+            # generates WebAssembly with JavaScript fallback
+            make CONFIG=emscripten EMSCRIPTEN_TARGET=all

+        or

+            # generates WebAssembly
             make CONFIG=emscripten EMSCRIPTEN_TARGET=wasm

         or

-            # generates asm.js with a fixed size 128MB heap
-            make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs128m

-        or

-            # generates asm.js with a fixed default size heap (as of Emscripten
-            # 1.38.11, this amounts to 16MB)
-            make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs

-        or

-            # generates JavaScript with dynamic heap growth and with
-            # compatibility for older VMs
+            # generates JavaScript with compatibility for older VMs
             make CONFIG=emscripten EMSCRIPTEN_TARGET=js

         Running the test suite on the command line is also supported by using node.js.
-Version 8.9.1 or greater has been tested.
-Earlier versions might or might not work.
 Depending on how your distribution calls the `node.js` binary, you might have to edit `build/make/config-emscripten.mk`.

      -  DJGPP / DOS